oanhnn/preset-laravel/.github/CONTRIBUTING.md

 ## Coding Standards

-Make sure the source code passed the lint checker before committing it by command `yarn lint` and `yarn lint:fix`.
+Make sure the source code passed the lint checker before committing it by command `npm run lint` and `npm run lint:fix`.
 If you notice any compliance oversights, please send a patch via pull request.

 ## Feature Requests